 Born and raised in Romania, Alexandrina has a degree from the prestigious HEC in Montreal, and a career in business.
 She moved to the Northwest from Montreal in 2003, where she taught French at the French American School and worked as a financial adviser at the International School Community.
 Her free time is dedicated to friends, family, traveling, and cultivating a good life.
 Art has played an important role in her formative years in Romania (she graduated the Arts High School in Cluj) and throughout her experience living in Montreal, a city with one of the most vibrant artists’ diaspora of Romanian descent in North America.
 Alexandrina brings to ARCS her action-oriented approach to life in general, and her valuable background in project development, business and community outreach.

 Elizabeta Iliescu was born in Northern Romania where she grew up very attached to her grandparents.
 After high school, she moved to Bucharest where she studied physics and worked for an insurance company.
 She moved to the US with her family in 2008.
-The love of being around children made her look for opportunities to work with them After earning an AAS-T Certificate in early Childhood Careers, she volunteered and worked in various early childhood education programs.
-Elizabeta is currently working with Bellevue School District in Early Learning Programs and volunteering for the ARCS Piticot program.
-She is also collaborating with Lakehills Library for the program Romanian Story Times / Poveşti româneşti.
+The love of being around children made her look for opportunities to work with them.
+She has an AAS-T Certificate in Early Childhood Careers, a Bachelor of Arts in Mathematics, and she is a Washington state certified middle school math teacher.
+Elizabeta volunteered and worked in various early childhood education programs and is currently working with Bellevue School District as a teacher substitute.
+She is also collaborating with Bellevue Library for the program Romanian Story Times / Poveşti româneşti.

 Iulian Calinov was born in Bucharest Romania.
 Iulian holds a masters degree in Electrical Engineering from the Politehnica University of Bucharest and a Masters of Business Administration in Corporate Finance jointly from Bucharest School of Economics and Université du Québec à Montréal.
 Iulian has worked as an Assistant Professor with the Politechnica University of Bucharest for 6 years after graduation, teaching Control Theory, Digital Control, Microprocessor Systems, Electric Drives and Microeconomics.
 After a brief stint as a Treasurer for Philip Moris in Romania, Iulian moved to the United States to work for Microsoft in Redmond, WA in 1998.
 Currently, Iulian is a Program Manager with Facebook, and serves the Romanian community in Seattle as a Honorary Consul on Romania as well as the Secretary of Romanian American Society of Washington State.